SimoneTestino/SimoneTestino/content/ColivingLiguria/Regulations/Legal Constrains on Volunteers.md

 ---
 draft: false
-date: 2025-06-04
+date: 2025-08-27
 ---
-As of June 2025, it's essential to clarify the project's legal standing and adjust the terminology used on this website accordingly.
-The current language aims for natural communication but lacks the legal precision required.
-Notably, the term *volunteer* is no longer appropriate in this context.
-The project is not an *Ente del Terzo Settore* (non-profit organisation) as it is intended to remain small, involving no more than seven individuals at any given time.

-This arrangement does not constitute paid employment, as there is *no work* and *no payment*.
-I do not provide any form of compensation, not even *in natura*.
-When individuals follow the guidelines outlined in [[Task Management]], they are not performing work for my direct benefit.
-Instead, they are granted a *comodato d'uso* (loan for use) of a portion of the house, governed by [Article 1803 of the Italian Civil Code](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1803.html).

-Tasks listed in [[Task Management]] that are currently planned or assigned to residents fall into two categories:
+> [!Abstract]
+> It is essential to clarify the legal standing of our project and the nature of the relationship with our residents.
+This page outlines the formal legal framework we operate under, moving away from informal terms to ensure full compliance with Italian law.
+### A Note on the Term "Volunteer"
+On this website, you may occasionally encounter the general term "volunteer."
+We use this as a commonly understood term for individuals who wish to collaborate and participate in the life of our community.
+However, it is crucial to understand that, from a legal and fiscal standpoint, **none of our collaborators are volunteers**.
+The project is not an *Ente del Terzo Settore* (a non-profit or third-sector entity), and all relationships are structured according to one of the formal legal models detailed below.
+### Our Collaboration Models in Detail

+Every individual staying at Coliving Liguria falls into one of the following legal categories:

+1.  **`Comodatario` (Resident/Guest)**
+    This is the primary framework for individuals who reside with us and participate in the daily life of the house.
+They are not employees or volunteers.
+Their relationship is governed by a **`comodato d'uso`** (loan for use) agreement.
+Their responsibilities are limited to the normal upkeep and care of the property, as already outlined by the Italian Civil Code, not work that is directly functional to the business.

+2.  **Employee of Coliving Liguria**
+    Individuals who perform specific tasks directly for the benefit of the Coliving Liguria business are formally employed.
+This can take the form of a **`lavoro occasionale`** (occasional work contract) for short-term or sporadic tasks, or may evolve into a proper long-term employment contract in the future.

+3.  **Independent Entrepreneur**
+    Some residents may be developing their own independent projects.
+In this case, they are not working for Coliving Liguria but are clients who **rent spaces, tools, and resources** from us to advance their own business.
+This relationship is governed by a formal rental or service agreement, as outlined on our [[Propose a Project]] page.

+---

+### The "Comodato d'Uso" Model in Depth
+The relationship between the project and its residents (`Comodatario`) is governed by a **`comodato d'uso`** (loan for use) agreement, as defined by [Article 1803 of the Italian Civil Code](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1803.html).
+This is not an employment relationship, as there is **no work and no payment**.
+Residents are granted the use of a portion of the house, and their activities are framed within the legal obligations of a *comodatario* (the person receiving the loan for use).

+#### Nature of Tasks & Responsibilities
+The tasks undertaken by residents are not considered work performed for the direct benefit of the business or its owner.
+Instead, they fall into two distinct categories:

-1. **Informal Co-living Organisation**: Activities like daily apartment cleaning and daily cooking that establish our daily routines as a small co-living community.
+1.  **Informal Co-living Organisation**: Activities such as daily cleaning and cooking that are part of establishing a shared routine within our small community.

-2. **Maintenance of the *Bene Comodato***: Tasks aimed at maintaining the property itself.
-These activities serve the property, not me personally, nor any of the Business Segments.
-Should any of these segments materialise, individuals may be [hired](https://www.webcolf.com/risorse/notizie-su-lavoro-domestico-e-badanti/articoli-per-argomenti/349-contratto-di-comodato-e-convivenza.html) with comodatum as part or all of their compensation.
+2.  **Maintenance of the Property**: Tasks aimed at preserving the property itself.
+This responsibility is codified in [Article 1804 of the Italian Civil Code](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1804.html), which states:

-Tasks that do not involve simple co-living organisation are directly related to the [obligations of the *comodatario*](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1804.html):

-> The borrower must guard and preserve the item with the diligence of a prudent person, and may only use it according to the agreement or its nature.
+> The borrower must guard and preserve the item with the diligence of a prudent person (*diligenza del buon padre di famiglia*), and may only use it according to the agreement or its nature.

-To clarify, the term  [*diligence of a prudent person*](https://www.brocardi.it/dizionario/1533.html) (Italian: *diligenza del buon padre di famiglia*) refers to the standard of care expected from an average, reasonable individual in fulfilling obligations.
-This concept, rooted in Roman law, is codified in Article 1176 of the Italian Civil Code.
-It implies that the *comodatario* must use the property responsibly, ensuring its preservation and refraining from any misuse.

-Regarding the division of expenses mentioned in [[Volunteers#Shared Expenses]], they align with [Article 1808 of the Italian Civil Code](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1808.html):

-> The borrower has no right to reimbursement for use-related expenses but is entitled to reimbursement for necessary and urgent extraordinary maintenance.

-As detailed in [[Volunteers#Sharing Utility Costs]], such expenses will be shared among all individuals receiving the comodatum.
+#### Shared Expenses
+The arrangement for shared expenses, detailed in [[Volunteers#Shared Expenses]], is also consistent with the `comodato` framework.
+[Article 1808 of the Italian Civil Code](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1808.html) clarifies that the borrower is responsible for use-related expenses.
+As such, utility costs will be shared among all individuals residing in the property under the `comodato` agreement.

 ---